trillium-rs/trillium/docs/guide/handlers/templates.md

 ### Tera

-Tera offers runtime templating.
+Tera offers runtime templating, using a jinja2/django-inspired syntax.
 Trillium's tera integration provides an interface very similar to `phoenix` or `rails`, with the notion of `assigns` being set on the conn prior to render.

+`trillium-tera` tracks tera 2, and enables tera's `fast` feature by default.
+To trim dependencies at the cost of rendering speed, depend on it with `default-features = false`.

 Given the following file in the same directory as main.rs (examples in this case),
 ```html